Hafez al-Assad

-Assad's initial preferred successor as president was his brother Rifaat, but Rifaat attempted to seize power in 1983–1984 when Hafez had a health scare and he was subsequently exiled.
+Assad's initial preferred successor as president was his brother Rifaat, but he was exiled after attempting to seize power in 1984 in response to Hafez suffering a health scare.
 Assad's next choice of successor was his eldest son, Bassel.
-However, Bassel died in a highspeed car crash in 1994, and Assad turned to his third choice—his younger son Bashar, who at that time was a medical student in the UK, with no political experience.
+However, Bassel died in a high-speed car crash in 1994, and Assad turned to his third choice—his younger son Bashar, who at that time was a medical student in the UK, with no political experience.
 The move to appoint a member of his own family as his successor was met with criticism in some quarters of the Syrian ruling class, but Assad persisted with his plan and demoted officials who opposed this succession.
-Assad died in June 2000 and Bashar succeeded him as president, serving until he was overthrown in December 2024.
+Assad died in office on 11 June 2000 and Bashar succeeded him as president.

 Early life, education and early career

 Early life

-Hafez al-Assad was born on 6 October 1930, in Qardaha, a town in the north-west of Syria.
-He was born into a poor Alawite peasants family belonging to the Kalbiyya tribe of Alawites.
+Hafez al-Assad was born on 6 October 1930, in Qardaha, a town in northwest Syria.
+He was born into a poor Alawite peasant family belonging to the Kalbiyya tribe of Alawites.
 Later, Assad recalled at the congresses of the Peasants' General Union: "I had a passion for threshing the harvest...
 But I took part in all the phases of farming..., lived your emotions and understand what your life signifies.
 I still have mental pictures of the injustices of the time.
 No matter how far the past sinks away, it is necessary to keep these images alive in our minds, not to nurse hatred against anyone but to see into them, for what we endured forms an essential part of the way we view things and of the foundation on which we build the present and the future."

 His paternal grandfather, Sulayman al-Wahhish, gained the nickname al-Wahhish (wild beast) for his strength.
 Hafez al-Assad's parents were Na'isa Shalish and Ali al-Assad.
 His father married twice and had eleven children.
 Hafez was his ninth son and the fourth from his second marriage.

-By the 1920s, Ali was respected locally and was initially opposed to the Mandate for Syria and the Lebanon, a French-ruled League of Nations mandate officially established in 1923.
+By the 1920s, Ali was respected locally and was opposed to the Mandate for Syria and the Lebanon, a French-ruled League of Nations mandate officially established in 1923.
 Nevertheless, Ali Sulayman later cooperated with the French administration and was appointed to an official post.
 Local residents called him "al-Assad" (the lion) for his accomplishments and, in 1927, he made the nickname his surname.